Selma Lagerlöf

-Selma Ottilia Lovisa Lagerlöf (/ˈlɑːɡərləːf, -lɜːv/, /USalso-lʌv, -ləv/, [ˈsɛ̂lːma ˈlɑ̂ːɡɛˌɭøːv]; 20 November 1858 – 16 March 1940) was a Swedish author.
+Selma Ottilia Lovisa Lagerlöf (/ˈlɑːɡərləːf, -lɜːv/, /USalso-lʌv, -ləv/, [ˈsɛ̂lːma ˈlɑ̂ːɡɛˌɭøːv]; 20 November 1858 – 16 March 1940) was a Swedish writer.
 She published her first novel, Gösta Berling's Saga, at the age of 33.
 She was the first woman to win the Nobel Prize in Literature, which she was awarded in 1909.
-Additionally, she was the first woman to be granted a membership in the Swedish Academy in 1914.
+In 1914, she was the first woman to be granted a membership of the Swedish Academy.

 Life

 Early years

 Selma Ottilia Lovisa Lagerlöf was born on 20 November 1858 at Mårbacka, Värmland, Kingdoms of Sweden and Norway.
 Lagerlöf was the daughter of Erik Gustaf Lagerlöf, a lieutenant in the Royal Värmland Regiment, and Louise Lagerlöf (née Wallroth), whose father was a well-to-do merchant and a foundry owner (brukspatron).
 Lagerlöf was the couple's fifth child out of six.
 She was born with a hip injury, which was caused by detachment in the hip joint.
 At the age of three and a half, a sickness left her lame in both legs, although she later recovered.

 She was a quiet, serious child with a deep love of reading.
 She wrote poetry but did not publish anything until later in life.
 Her grandmother helped raise her, often telling stories of fairytales and fantasy.
 Growing up, she was plain and slightly lame, and an account stated that the cross-country wanderings of Margarethe and Elisabet in Gösta Berling's Saga could be the author's compensatory fantasies.
 She received her schooling at home since the Folkskola compulsory education system was not fully developed yet.
 She studied English and French.
 After reading Osceola by Thomas Mayne Reid at the age of seven, she decided she would be a writer when she grew up.

-In 1868, at the age of 10, Selma began reading the Bible.
-At this time her father was very ill, and she hoped that God would heal him if she read the Bible from cover to cover.
-Her father lived for another 17 years.
-In this manner, Lagerlöf became accustomed to the language of Scripture.
+In 1875, Lagerlöf lived in the Karlskoga Church Rectory alongside Erik Tullius Hammargren and his wife, Ottiliana Lagerlöf, who was her aunt, during which time she was one of Hammargren's confirmation students.